nicolas1998v/KivaCapstoneProject/README.md

 ### 3. Feature Extractions

+In additon to cleaning up certain columns in the dataset, I extracted numerous new features from the **posted_time**, **planned_expiration_time**, **borrower_genders**, **loan_use**, **descriptions** and **tags** columns.

-I created 4 features out of this dataset.
-Here, I create a feature out of the borrower_genders column mentioned above that counts the number of males per loan.
+For instance, I created a feature out of the **borrower_genders** column mentioned above that counts the number of males per loan.

  <img width="856" alt="Screenshot 2021-03-27 at 22 12 30" src="https://user-images.githubusercontent.com/57761032/112736289-8c0d5280-8f49-11eb-87ad-988f169c6070.png">

-I created a feature named ***campaign duration***, taking the difference between the posted_time and planned_expiration_time columns.
+I also created a feature named **campaign duration**, taking the difference between the **posted_time** and **planned_expiration_time** columns.

 <img width="945" alt="Screenshot 2021-03-27 at 22 31 55" src="https://user-images.githubusercontent.com/57761032/112736648-3f774680-8f4c-11eb-8aa6-7a67b119ad1b.png">

+ **Description**, **loan_use** and **tags** were free text columns, so I counted the instances of each token - an NLP technique - using sklearn's CountVectorizer.

 ### 4. Removing unnecessary rows and columns

-Since Kiva doesn't provide documentation for its open-souce dataset, there were some columns which I had trouble understanding their meaning, and I had to do some investigation to realise they were not suitable for the analysis.
-Please look at the notebook if you want to see which columns I removed and my underlying thought process behind this decision.
+Since Kiva doesn't provide documentation for its open dataset, there were some columns which I had trouble understanding.
+After some investigation, I realised they were not suitable for the analysis.
+Please look at the notebook if you wish to see which columns I removed, and my underlying thought process behind each decision.

-Some loans were still in their crowdfunding campaign, so I removed these.
+Some loans were still in their crowdfunding campaign, so I removed these rows as well.

 ## [Part 2: EDA and Preprocessing]( https://github.com/nicolas1998v/KivaCapstoneProject/blob/main/EDA%20-%20NLP.ipynb)

-Next, I visualised the data, looking at each values correlation with the target variable.
+Next, I visualised the data, looking at each feature's correlation with the target variable.

-This shows how borrowers prefer to fund females than males.
+I discovered that borrowers prefer to fund females than males.

 <img width="1010" alt="Screenshot 2021-03-27 at 22 37 47" src="https://user-images.githubusercontent.com/57761032/112736759-11decd00-8f4d-11eb-9cf8-8e8a4d19dd9e.png">

-I then performed Natural Language Processing on the text variables with CountVectorizer, and dummified the object columns.

 The CountVectorizer produced these words out of the description column.